 The only purpose of the above text, which was given to me more difficult than all the other articles in this blog, is to show that I have a specific background and some knowledge in matters of planning, in particular, and management in general.
 In my worldview, any successful project or a solved task is an opportunity to be useful to even more people, showing that you absolutely do not need money or some special social status to do an exciting job.

 As for this blog, a series of articles on Project Management and a few tools for Product Managers will be posted here.
-Articles are collected from a wide variety of different notes that I have made over the years in my notebooks, on napkins, and wherever I have only come to realize that I just understood something especially significant, key.
-The idea to write articles is partly dictated by the fact that I wanted to describe in a structured way what Project Management is for those who are just starting their steps so that he/she does not have to read a couple of dozen books at once.
-Another goal of the blog is that I remove from my memory all the details that I will describe here and use the freed-up “place” to gain new knowledge and learn new things.
+Articles are collected from a wide variety of different notes that I have made over the years in my notebooks, on napkins, and wherever I have only come to realize that I just understood something significant.
+In the articles I wanted to describe in a structured way what Project Management is for those who are just starting their steps so that they do not have to read a couple of dozen books at once.
+Another goal of the blog is that I remove from my memory all the details described here and use the freed-up space to gain new knowledge and learn new things.

 As Mark McCormick wrote in “What They Don’t Teach You a Harvard Business School,” “Creativity in business often consists only in combining ideas that were already widely heard.”

 So it is here.
-I did not invent anything, but only gathered what I considered the basis for the understanding of any manager.
-Fortunately, it turned out that the laid out material was already useful to a lot of people, and, apparently, despite the obvious topics that I did not specifically describe, it really became a good foundation with which the novice manager can start his journey.
+I did not invent anything, but only gathered what I considered the basis for the understanding for any manager.
+Fortunately, it turned out that the laid out material was already useful to a lot of people.
+Apparently, despite the obvious topics that I did not specifically describe, it really became a good foundation for a novice manager starting his/her journey.